Editorial Note (Updated May 2026):

-World Rugby has announced the expansion of its trial for a new bespoke size 4.5 rugby ball into the elite women’s HSBC SVNS Series.
-While World Rugby claims this is part of its commitment to developing a women’s game designed “in its own right,” separate from the men’s game, this decision immediately forces us back into the critical debate we raised in 2023.
+World Rugby has announced the expansion of its trial for a new bespoke size 4.5 rugby ball into the elite women’s HSBC SVNS Series and since we posted this article they’ve added it to the upcoming WXV Global Series.
+While World Rugby claims this is part of its commitment to developing a women’s game designed “in its own right,” separate from the men’s game, this decision immediately forces us back into the critical points we raised in our “Stop Proposing Different Rules for Women in Sport and Start Treating Them Like the Badasses They Are” article from 2023.
 We must ask: Is this rule variance a genuinely beneficial enhancement backed by science, or is it an unsupported equipment change that risks fundamentally limiting the potential of our elite athletes?
 We need to stop proposing different rules for women in sport and start treating them like the badasses they are.

 World Rugby Responds: The Defence vs. The Data